 82. Upcycled Mint Tins

-I like turning these upcycled mint tins into little emergency sewing kits I can pop in my bag.
-From what I’ve heard, they’ll make a nifty storage hack for earphones as well.
+We like turning these upcycled mint tins into little emergency sewing kits we can pop in our bags.
+From what we’ve heard, they’ll make a nifty storage hack for earphones as well.

 83. Decorated Candle